Tap30/hiss-spring-boot-mongo-starter/README.md

 By implementing `HissPropertiesProvider` and annotating it with `@Component` this library will pick your implementation rather than default one.

+## Using custom encryption and hashing algorithms

+Just like custom `HissPropertiesProvider` by implementing `Encryptor` and `Hasher` interfaces and annotating them with `@Component`, this library will pick them up.

+For more information about `Encryptor`s and `Hasher`s see [Hiss readme](https://github.com/Tap30/hiss?tab=readme-ov-file#supported-algorithms).

 ## Querying Data

 Currently there is not an easy way to support querying encrypted fields.